My Money Management Routine

 Categorize Transactions

 💡INSIGHTS GAINED: It’s way too easy to swipe a credit card nowadays, so this practice can reveal if you’ve gotten a little swipe happy and may encourage you to slow down on discretionary spending.
-Since I’m keeping a constant eye on my transactions and account balances, I’m also able to quickly identify any fishy activity, if it were to happen.
+Since I’m keeping a constant eye on my transactions and account balances, I can quickly identify any rare fishy activity.

-While I use Copilot to categorize my transactions, other budgeting apps likely offer a similar feature.
-If you already have an app you like, then keep on keeping on!
-If you currently don’t categorize your transactions and would prefer not to link your accounts to an app, most credit cards allow you categorize your transactions within your online portal.
+If you would prefer not to link your accounts to an app, most credit cards allow you categorize your transactions within your online portal, so there isn’t one right way to do this.

 Monthly